VinsmokeSomya/Two-Tier-AWS-Infrastructure-with-Terraform/README.md

 **Two-Tier architecture on AWS** using **Terraform** for Infrastructure as Code (IaC).
 It follows a modular and security-enhanced approach to create a **scalable, secure, and maintainable** infrastructure.

+## Introduction

+In the world of cloud computing, infrastructure as code (IaC) plays a pivotal role in automating the deployment and management of resources.
+This blog post provides a step-by-step guide on creating a Two-Tier architecture on AWS using Terraform.
+We’ll explore the essential services involved, ensuring high availability, security, and scalability for hosting a static website.

+Also, we are adopting a modular approach with enhanced security measures.
+The infrastructure is organized into dedicated modules, ensuring a scalable, maintainable, and secure deployment.

+## Directory Overview

 ### ✅ Key Features

 - **Modular Architecture** – Reusable Terraform modules for better management